How to Auto Backup Excel File (2 Easy Methods)

 Step 2: Update Any Data in the Main worksheet

-• To make a change in an Excel file, highlight the two following cells first.
+• Highlight the two following cells first.

 Handy Approaches to Auto Backup Excel File